Skip to main content

 But while that may be transitorily true, my observation is that we get invested in stories because we believe that they offer us something concrete, something useful.
 This claim that fictitious narratives acted out by imaginary characters could materially change our own stories on the opposite side of a screen ... is a little too large for me to prove in this space, but if you've gotten this far, I'm going to guess you've heard this idea before.

-We approach a story like Stranger Things because we recognize ourselves in the characters and in their hurt, either because they have lost something or they themselves feel lost.
+But my greater supposition about this show is that we follow a story like Stranger Things because we recognize ourselves in the characters and in their hurt, either because they have lost something or they themselves feel lost.
 And we enjoy the fun antics they get into and the company they enjoy with one another along the ride because they remind us of passages in our lives where we not only felt bliss, but felt like it could go on forever.
+This is especially true for a show such as Stranger Things which enshrouds itself in such richly nostalgic drapings as childhood--we'll unpack that all here in a minute.

 And so here in their closing statements, shows that have captured not just the attention but the hearts of the masses, these walk a tightrope between nihilism and saccharinity.
-How are you honest to the demands of reality these characters are settled with while also daring to challenge the futility that threatens to absorb us all?
-I'll get into this more later, but I want to peg this early on as the final season's great test.
+How are you honest to the demands of the reality these characters are settled with while also daring to challenge the futility that threatens to absorb us all?
+Well, I think the answer lies largely in reckoning with the honest reality saying goodbye.
+Stranger Things may be "just a tv show," and these characters may be "just pretend," but the experience of having to close a book absolutely stirs real feelings.

 What's So Strange About The Things Anyways?